 Once you know where to search for blogging jobs, it’s worth getting a clear idea of what kind of positions you want to apply for.
 For beginner bloggers, it’s often tempting to take a broad approach to seeking out work.
 If you’re willing to research and write about anything, you can pitch your services to a huge range of different companies.

 However, focusing on a specific niche will help you to build your expertise in a certain area, and demonstrate specific skills to future clients.
 You may be able to charge higher rates for blog posts if you’re a specialist in a specific niche.

 When choosing your niche, it’s worth focusing on two things.
 First, you need to think about what you’re interested in or passionate about.
 It’s much easier to write about things that genuinely capture your interest, and you’ll find you have more fun in your career this way too.
 Secondly, it’s worth looking for a lucrative niche.
-Focus on areas which have a genuine need for bloggers, like lifestyle, health, marketing and technology.
+Focus on areas that have a genuine need for bloggers, like lifestyle, health, marketing, and technology.

 Step 3: Learn How to Find Content Topics

 With your niche in mind, you’ll need to start thinking about how you’re going to create a constant stream of content for your clients.
 Blogging is a long-term strategy for business growth, which requires professionals to constantly produce and promote fresh content.

 The good news is that there are various ways you can find ideas for your blog posts.
 You might start by plugging a few words into Google and seeing what comes up both in the search engines and the “People Also Ask” section.
 You can also research topics by looking at sites like Google Trends, BuzzSumo, and Answer The Public.